Databricks Unity Catalog 101: A Complete Overview (2025)

 2) Object Ownership Model

-Every securable object (e.g. catalogs, schemas, tables, views, functions) in Unity Catalog has an assigned owner.
+Every securable object (catalogs, schemas, tables, views, functions, volumes) in Unity Catalog has an assigned owner.
 By default, the creator of an object becomes its owner.
-Object owners have complete privileges over that asset, including the ability to grant access to other users or groups.
+Object owners have complete privileges over that asset, including the ability to grant access to other users or groups

 3) Privilege Inheritance Hierarchy

-Databricks Unity Catalog leverages a privilege inheritance model, where access permissions propagate from higher to lower levels.
-For instance, granting a privilege at the catalog level automatically applies it to all schemas, tables, and views within that catalog.
+Databricks Unity Catalog leverages a privilege inheritance model, where access permissions propagate from higher to lower levels in the object hierarchy.
+For instance, granting a privilege at the catalog level automatically applies it to all schemas, tables, views, and volumes within that catalog.
 Similarly, schema-level privileges apply to all contained objects.

 4) Basic Object Privileges

-You can grant or revoke fundamental privileges like SELECT, INSERT, DELETE, and ALTER on securable objects using standard SQL syntax (GRANT, REVOKE statements).
+You can grant or revoke fundamental privileges like SELECT, INSERT, DELETE, ALTER, CREATE TABLE, CREATE SCHEMA, etc., on securable objects using standard ANSI SQL syntax (GRANT, REVOKE statements).
 Metastore admins, object owners, or owners of the parent catalog/schema can execute these statements.

 5) Transferring Ownership

-If needed, you can transfer ownership of a catalog, schema, table, or view to another user or group.
-This can be done via SQL commands or the Catalog Explorer UI.
+If needed, you can transfer ownership of a catalog, schema, table, view, or volume to another user or group.
+This can be done via SQL commands (ALTER <object> OWNER TO <user_or_group>) or through the Catalog Explorer UI.

 6) Managing External Locations and Storage Credentials

-For datasets in external storage systems like AWS S3 or Azure Blob Storage, configure external locations and storage credentials within Unity Catalog.
-This enables secure access to those data sources.
+For datasets residing in external cloud storage systems like AWS S3 or Azure Blob Storage, you must configure external locations and storage credentials within Unity Catalog.
+This establishes a secure, governed pathway for Databricks to access those external data sources.

 7) Dynamic Views for Row/Column-Level Security